girlscript/winter-of-contributing/C_CPP/Competitive Programming/Matrix_exponentiation.md

 Multiplying the next term row of T, F(i-1)=a21*(F(i-1))+a22*(F(i-2))+a23*(F(i-3)).. +a2k*(F(i-k))

-So, we can clearly observe that a21=1, and all other coefficients would be 0 in order to satsfy condition.
+So, we can clearly observe anh hence can do that a21=1, and all other coefficients would be 0 in order to satsfy condition.
 F(i-1)=1*F(i-1)+0*F(i-2)+...
 0*F(i-k)

 Similarly,